 Total VPN compatibility

 TotalAV is compatible with The Big Four: Windows, macOS, Android, and iOS.
-The site says it has downloads for Windows and Mac as well as apps available in Apple’s App Store and the Google Play Store, so you can also get an iPhone or Android app to protect your smart phone.
+The site says it has downloads for Windows and Mac as well as apps available in Apple’s App Store and the Google Play Store, so you can also download the iPhone or Android app to protect your smartphone.

 Since you can connect up to 5 devices simultaneously, Total VPN is good for a single person or couple who have a few devices each, or a family who each are using it only on one device.